basicworld/rabbit/README.md

 an easy to use tool kit for python, function include: email, time, csv, xls, zip...

+### defore use

+1. python version 2.7x required

+2. you should install packages in file `dependence`

+	pip install -r dependence

+Note that some packages is not easy to install, eg lxml, pillow. you should google for method

 ### imgetter

 function: a function to download img using url